What are my chances of being offered a placement?

 My son or daughter is going to volunteer with Lattitude, do you have any information for me?

 Yes, we have developed a short guide which aims to summarise in one place all you need to know about Lattitude and answer some of the common questions or areas of concern raised by parents and guardians.
-Click here to download the guide.
+This guide will be emailed to you by the dedicated Volunteer Coordiantor working with you son or daughter.